 How visitors use your site speaks volumes about the quality of its content and navigation.
 Analysing this will help you to develop the site and improve your conversion rates.

 “Find out what proportion of people coming to your website actually do what you want them to do,” says Hawtin.
 Your objective will usually be to persuade visitors to complete a key action - known as an 'Event' or 'Goal'.
 For instance:

 - sharing or ‘Liking’ a post on social media;

 - contacting you via a form or mailto: link;

 For example, you can create a goal which will track when someone makes a purchase and how much they spend.

 You can also track visitors who fail to complete.
 This can help you identify problems with your online order process.
-If conversion is low, you can look at the ordering process to determine how you can make your site more user-friendly or ‘sticky’.
+If conversion is low, you can look at the ordering process step by step to determine how you could make it more user-friendly.

-“By simplifying an online application form or installing faster payment software, people will spend less time on your site but you’ll get a higher conversion because they’re more likely to complete the process,” explains Hawtin.
+“By simplifying an online form or adding a faster payment gateway, you’ll get a higher conversion rate because people are more likely to complete the process,” explains Hawtin.

-You might discover that parts of your website content are ineffective.
-If your website is content-driven, you will want to improve or update it more regularly.
+You might discover that parts of your website are ineffective.
+If your website is content-driven, you will want to improve or update it regularly.

 Browse topics: The internet